Introduction

 - Auditing: independent verification of consensus and list state.

-At every finalized block, the current state of the preload list—agreed upon by a majority of validators—can be extracted and signed.
+At every finalized block, the current state of the preload list - agreed upon by 2/3 of validators - can be extracted and signed.
 Any node can then publish this list for the WEBCAT extension to consume.

-The WEBCAT extension does not trust a specific node; instead, it verifies that:
+The WEBCAT extension does not trust a specific validator.
+Instead, it verifies that:

 - There was valid consensus.